 International law can also limit executive power, particularly in areas such as human rights and environmental protection.
 Important points include:

-• Obligations under international treaties that constrain unilateral executive actions.
+• Obligations under international treaties that constrain unilateral executive actions, such as the Geneva Conventions on the conduct of war.

-• Influence of global norms on domestic policy-making.
+• Influence of global norms on domestic policy-making, including pressure from international organizations.

 Case Studies of Executive Power Limitations